DotEukali/MetricsClient/README.md

   }
 }
 ```
+Added with 6.1.0 is synchronous metrics sending - not usually desired, but I have added it for use where the background process might get prematurely terminated.
+This is configured in appsettings and applies to everything, maybe I'll update it later so the send method can be chosen as needed in the code...

 If the attribute `app.name` exists, it will be prefixed to the metric name, eg `myapp_mymetricname`.
 `ApiUrl` is optional, in case the default url needs to be overriden.